Santo Trafficante Jr.

 Santo Trafficante Jr. (November 15, 1914 – March 17, 1987) was among the most powerful Mafia bosses in the United States.
 He headed the Trafficante crime family from 1954 to 1987 and controlled organized criminal operations in Florida and Cuba, which had previously been consolidated from several rival gangs by his father, Santo Trafficante Sr.

 Trafficante maintained links to the Bonanno crime family in New York City, but was more closely allied with Sam Giancana in Chicago.
 Consequently, while generally recognized as the most powerful organized crime figure in Florida throughout much of the 20th century, Trafficante was not believed to have total control over Miami, Miami Beach, Ft.
 Lauderdale, or Palm Beach.
 The east coast of Florida was a loosely knit conglomerate of New York family interests with links to Meyer Lansky, Bugsy Siegel, Angelo Bruno, Carlos Marcello, and Frank Ragano.

 Trafficante admitted his anti-Castro activities to the United States House Select Committee on Assassinations in 1978, and vehemently denied allegations that he had knowledge of a plot to assassinate President John F. Kennedy.
-Federal investigators brought racketeering and conspiracy charges against him in the summer of 1986.
+Federal investigators brought racketeering and conspiracy charges against him in the summer of 1986, shortly before he died of a heart attack.

 Early life

 Trafficante was born in Tampa, Florida, to Sicilian parents Santo Trafficante Sr. and his wife Maria Giuseppa Cacciatore in 1914.
+He grew up in a predominantly Cuban neighborhood in Tampa and spoke Spanish.
 He dropped out of high school before the 10th grade.
 Trafficante maintained several residences in New York City and Florida.
 U.S. Treasury Department documents indicate that law enforcement believed Trafficante's legitimate business interests to include several legal casinos in Cuba; a Havana drive-in movie theater; and shares in several restaurants and bars in Trafficante's hometown of Tampa, Florida.
 He was rumored to be part of a Mafia syndicate which owned many Cuban hotels and casinos.
 As one of the most powerful mobsters in the US, Trafficante was invited to the Havana Conference in December 1946.

 Trafficante was arrested frequently throughout the 1950s on various charges of bribery and of running illegal bolita lotteries in Tampa's Ybor City district.
 He escaped conviction all but once, receiving a five-year sentence for bribery in 1954, but his conviction was overturned by the Florida Supreme Court before he entered prison.

 During the 1950s, Trafficante Jr. maintained a narcotic trafficking network with Tommy Lucchese, the boss of the Lucchese crime family in New York City.
 Trafficante Jr. had known Lucchese since the 1940s, when his father and Lucchese had trained him in the mafia traditions.
 Trafficante Jr. would frequently meet with Lucchese in New York City for dinner.